-Visit Islands, take advantage of public moorings and anchorage sites, or simply enjoy views of the Islands as you cruise through the harbor.
+Visit islands, take advantage of public moorings and anchorage sites, or simply enjoy views of the park as you cruise through the harbor.

 The Boston Harbor Islands offer a wealth of opportunities for boaters to enjoy the harbor using their own vessels.
 Launch from downtown Boston, or one of several public boat ramps throughout the harbor, cruise among diverse Islands and peninsulas, or take advantage of public mooring sites within the park.

 Visit our FAQ’s below for details on park moorings, launch sites, and important policies to be aware of before you travel to the park.